slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9762-7/packetizer_raw_output.md

 Revise the language to clearly differentiate between the physical address assignment used for ND/DAD and the candidate-set association used for source address selection, ensuring these do not conflict.

+**Severity:** Medium
+  *Basis:* The conflicting instructions violate the typical one-interface-per-address model and can result in inconsistent source address selection behavior.

+**Confidence:** High

 ---

 ## Report 7: 9762-7-7